 By Lindsay Frankel

 For most people, reliable access to transportation is essential for maintaining a job.
 According to data from the U.S. Census Bureau, about 85.4 percent of workers commute to work in an automobile.
-And while the rate is lower in major cities due to more options for getting around, 45 percent of Americans still don’t have access to public transportation.
+And while the rate is lower in major cities due to more options for getting around, many Americans still don’t have access to public transportation.